AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 head ~/bash_intro/file_A.txt
 ```

-And, for the sake of completeness, we can also run the same command on the same file using the **full path**, which starts from the "root" `/` location:
+And here is doing so startin from the "root" `/` location, providing the **full path**:

 ```bash
 head /home/jovyan/bash_intro/file_A.txt
 ```

 These three ways all point to the same file.
+But the first way, `head file_A.txt`, will only work if we are entering it while sitting in the directory that holds that file.

+>**Note:** The address of a file, its "path", includes the file name also, it doesn't stop at the directory that holds it.

-It is important to be comfortable thinking about *where* you are in your computer when working at the command line.
-One of the most common errors/easiest mistakes to make is trying to do something to a file that isn't where you think it is.
-Let's run `head` on the "file\_A.txt" file again, and then let's try it on another file: "file\_E.txt":
+It is important to be comfortable thinking about *where* you are in your computer when working at the command line. **One of the most common errors/easiest mistakes to make is trying to do something to a file that isn't where you think it is.** Let's run `head` on the "file\_A.txt" file again, and then let's try it on another file: "file\_E.txt":

 ```bash
 head file_A.txt